-Making a delicious Panera Bread Co Mango smoothie at home couldn't be simpler.
-All you need are three ingredients.
+Making a delicious Panera Mango Smoothie at home couldn't be easier.
+All you need are three simple ingredients.

-On a hot summer day, nothing is as refreshing as a deliciously chilled smoothie.
-Panera Bread's Mango Smoothie is a tropical blend of mango puree and Greek yogurt blended into a silky smooth texture.
+Panera Bread's Mango Smoothie is a tropical mix of mango puree and Greek yogurt blended into a silky smooth texture.

 If you've ever wondered how to recreate this delightful treat at home, you're in luck.

 This is my favorite smoothie that Panera sells and the best thing is with this recipe you and I no longer have to make the drive to rush out to buy one when a craving hits.

 You may also want to try this delicious Strawberry Banana Chocolate Smoothie.

 Why You Will Love This Recipe

 - Panera's Mango Smoothie offers a deliciously refreshing taste that is perfect for hot summer days or whenever you're in the mood for a fruity and satisfying beverage.

 - Mangoes are rich in vitamins, minerals, and antioxidants, which contribute to a healthy diet and support overall well-being. - Healthline